 The distance to the mainland Norway is about 140 km, however there might be options to export the electricity to other countries as part of the development strategy.

-The initial development is 3000 MW (3 GW) and there are 3 off concessions for the field, however there is still uncertainty about the auction, permits, final capacity and timeline.
+The initial development is 3000 MW (3 GW) and there are 2 off concessions for the field, however a pre-qualification of 6-8 developers will be done.

 The shallow water depths at Sørlige Nordsjø II is much different from the soft clays at Utsira Nord and make the geotechnical evaluations more complex.
 The soil in the close by oil field where soil investigations have been done previously is dominated by loose and fine sand in the upper levels and dense to very dense sand deeper down.
 There are also areas with silty sand, gravel and hard to very hard clay.
 Even if there are occasional channels with softer clay, the soil conditions are generally characterized as sandy.